 |

-(d) During the year, the Income Tax Department (‘the department’) had conducted a search under section 132 of the Income Tax Act, 1961 (‘the Act’) at Company’s registered office, corporate office, few of its manufacturing locations, residence of few of its employees/key managerial personnel, other premises and few of its group entities.
+During the financial year 2023-24, the Income Tax Department ("the department”) conducted a search under section 132 of the Income Tax Act, 1961 ("the Act”) at Company’s registered office, corporate office, few of its manufacturing locations, residence of few of its employees / key managerial personnel, other premises and few of its group entities.
 During the search proceedings, the Company provided necessary information and responses to the department.
-Also, the department has taken certain documents, data backups and other information for further investigation.
-Subsequently, the department has issued notices under section 148 of the Act which requires the Company to furnish income tax returns in respect of Assessment Years for which notices have been issued.
+Also, certain documents, data backups and other information were also taken by the department for further investigation.
+Consequent to search proceedings initiated during the financial year 2023-24, the Income Tax Department ("the department”) issued notices under section 148 of the Act which required the Company to furnish income tax returns (ITR) in response thereto for the Assessment Years for which notices were issued.
+The Company in response to such notices, furnished the requisite ITR/computation of Income, as applicable.

 (ii) The Company is contesting the demands of income tax, sales tax and Goods and Service tax, and the management, including its tax advisors, believe that its position will likely be upheld in the appellate process.
-No tax expense has been accrued in the financial statements for the tax demand raised.
 The management believes that the ultimate outcome of this proceeding will not have a material adverse effect on the Company financial position and results of operations.

 B. Commitments